 Cost segregation studies can also be performed retroactively on properties acquired, remodeled, or expanded since 1987.
 This provides an incredible opportunity for property owners to reduce their income taxes, as they can take the entire unrecognized depreciation deduction in the year of the cost segregation study, instead of waiting to take the depreciation over the 5, 7, or 15-year depreciation term of the asset.
 This is often referred to as a “look-back” study.
 In general, cost segregation studies are considered to be cost effective for buildings worth $750,000 or more; otherwise, the time and expensive of the study may not be worth the potential tax deductions.

 IRS Standards for Cost Segregation Studies

-The IRS has limited standards for cost segregation studies, but it does define a quality cost segregation study as possessing the following characteristics:
+The IRS does not offer in-depth standards for cost segregation studies, but it does define a quality cost segregation study as possessing the following characteristics:

 1. Sorts relevant assets into property classes, including land, buildings, equipment, etc.